 3. It downloads and builds stuff that I already have latest versions. (yasm, libvpx, ffmpeg, etc ).
 It makes build slow and huge, for no reason at all.

 4. There is no indication that it is going to download and compile third parity stuff on its own.

 Configure is supposed to detect what is available and adapt to it...

 5. There is no way to disable some of the stuff that you seem to consider essential.
 There is no way to change their configure options, other than editing the build files...

 So many things could go wrong.
 Things that are out of your control...

-Updated by K Shea over 5 years ago
+Updated by K Shea almost 6 years ago

 I'm reading this and while I think I understand what is being asked, I'll also opine that many TVHeadEnd users like it precisely because you can install Ubuntu Server or Debian Linux, install TVHeadEnd, maybe install any needed tuner drivers and you are pretty much off and running.
 The majority of users probably appreciate that TVHeadEnd automatically installs whatever it needs, and such users don't particularly care if a newer version of a package is replaced with an older one as long as it all works.
 For ever Linux guru that wants complete control over every aspect of their system, there's a guy like me who barely "gets" Linux (on a good day) and doesn't want to have to deal with installing individual dependencies if it can be avoided.